Stanek Windows Cost And Price Quotes

 Stanek Woodgrain Window

-Stanek also offers a wood veneer variation to their vinyl window, however it isn’t available on the UltraExtreme model.
+The company also offers a wood veneer variation to their vinyl window, however it isn’t available on the UltraExtreme model.
 The company labels the window on their site as an actual wood window, which can be confusing for some consumers.
-It is instead a wood veneer that looks like a real wood grain, but does not require the same maintenance and upkeep.
+It is instead a wood veneer that looks like a real wood grain.
+However, the unit does not require the same maintenance and upkeep.
 It looks to be a good veneer (from what we could tell), similar to the veneer on the Marvin Infinity fiberglass window.
 Stanek offers the window in four wood veneers, including a cherry, light oak, walnut or medium oak.

 » Compare to Amsco Renaissance